Auto Enrolment Software

 Book a Demo

 Do you want to take a closer look?
 A quick 20 minute online demo will illustrate just how easy auto enrolment can be within BrightPay.
-We can setup a sample company and take you step-by-step through the entire process, including entering staging date, pension set up, employee assessment, communications, opt-outs and postponement.
+We can setup a sample company and take you step-by-step through the entire process, including entering the duties start date, pension set up, employee assessment, communications, opt-outs and postponement.

 Watch our video

 to see just how easy it is to take care of payroll and automatic enrolment.